Anayvtz/rediscc/README.md

 to compile only the client:
 $make rediscc_clnt

+you can also install Redis original and use /usr/bin/redis-cli with rediscc_srvr.

 client and server are supporting the following commands:

 PING - on which client recieves PONG